Addicted to Store Kombucha? Here’s Why …Updated: July 12, 2017Kombucha

-Back in early 2012, I wrote an article about how kombucha can be helpful to rebalancing the microbiota in the gut and does not flare up candida for most people who tend to struggle with this issue.
+In early 2012, I wrote an article about how kombucha can be helpful to rebalancing the microbiota in the gut.
+It also explored whether drinking kombucha if you have candida is a good idea.

 Since then, however, there have been some drastic changes to the kombucha industry that needed to be analyzed, so I thought I would take a few lines to write about this.

 If you are a store kombucha fan, you will definitely want to take note of this!

 You almost have to be living under a rock to not have heard about kombucha these days.
 It is everywhere with at least seven brands available in stores in my local area alone.
 Kombucha is a hot seller even for the largest supermarket chain here in Florida, which does make car trips convenient as you can always pick up a bottle no matter where you are traveling around the state.
 In addition, there are at least two locally brewed kombuchas in my city, which is a positive development because you can not only enjoy the benefits of this traditional beverage, but also support the community too.